RMLio/implementation-process-pipeline/README.md

 You can configure the dashboard via the following steps:

+1. [Check](#how-to-work-with-branches) if you are using the correct branch or need to make a new one.
-1. Create a copy of [this directory](https://github.com/RMLio/ap-data-to-dashboard/blob/main/miravi-initial-config/) in the root of the repo and rename it to `dashboard-config`.
+2. Create a copy of [this directory](https://github.com/RMLio/ap-data-to-dashboard/blob/main/miravi-initial-config/) in the root of the repo and rename it to `dashboard-config`.
-2. Update the content of `dashboard-config`.
+3. Update the content of `dashboard-config`.
    You find the options of the dasboard in `dashboard-config/config.json`.
    See [this section](https://github.com/SolidLabResearch/miravi-a-linked-data-viewer?tab=readme-ov-file#configuration-file)
    for more information about the different options.